 Again note that trespassing to see River Country could result in a lifetime ban and trespassing charges.
 We strongly encourage you never enter an abandoned or backstage area at Disney.
 The pictures below are courtesy of Tri-circle-D, disboards.com who entered the park in 2010.

 Abandoned kiddy pool, once filled with water and now overgrown with grass.
 Note the slides in the back rocks.

 We were very excited to have the chance to see River Country.
 Our parents talk of times when they visited River Country and enjoyed the unique atmosphere and slides.
-We hope Disney will attempt to transform this park again, or tear it down completely.
-Until then, we can remember what once was and what could be again.Did you know?
+Today, River Country is almost completely demolished and being used as the site for a new hotel.Did you know?
 The Mouselets are on Etsy!
 Check out our shop for mini AP and DCP pins, ride-inspired magnets, Disney jewelry, Citizens of Hollywood pins, castle wallets, and more!